nolan-h-hamilton/Consenrich/docs/source/examples.rst

           :width: 100%

-See :class:`consenrich.core.plotParams` and associated functions for more details.
+See :class:`consenrich.core.plotParams` and its associated functions for more details.

 **Evaluating Structured Peak Results: cCRE Overlaps**